noahcampbell/webscale-yum-and-rpm/03-rpm-for-system-engineers.md

 Now each configuration package provides the virtual package servicefoo-config.
 When someone tries to rpm -i servicefoo.rpm, they'll have to provide one of the configuration packages to suit their environment requirements.  rpm -i servicefoo.rpm servicefoo-config-staging.rpm will install the app code and the configuration for the environment.
 When YUM is introduced, the command becomes yum install servicefoo and with proper repo management, the appropriate configuration file is automatically installed.

 The approach described above is how you link configuration to application code in such a way that supports multiple environments.
 The same rules apply to version dependencies of the config.
-Typically the application spec file will lead the version...i.e. require a newer version of servicefoo-config > 1.4.
+Typically the application spec file will lead the version...i.e. require a newer version of `servicefoo-config > 1.4`.